melker12345/Komplettering-Labb-2/task.md

-## BUGS

 ## TODO
-- View articles:
+- View articles: [DONE]
     - Each article routs the user to the url `:to="/articles/${article.id}"`.
+[DONE]
     - That page should display the full article nicely.
+[DONE]
     - Every article specific page should follow the same structure.
+[DONE]

-- User created articles:
+- User created articles: [DONE]
     - Should be added to the top section of the article view.
+[DONE]

 - Login:
     - Allow the user to log in and log out.
+[DONE]
     - One button that renders Login if the user is signed in and Logged out.
+[DONE]

-    - If the user is logged in, the user should be able to:
+    - If the user is logged in, the user should be able to: [DONE]
         - Create a new article post.
 Should be a button in the article view.
+[DONE]
             - Once the user has written an article and presses the submit button, the user should be prompted to enter a header and a summary.
+[DONE]
             - The article should be added to the `userCreatedArticles` list in the store.
+[DONE]
             - The header should be `userCreatedArticles.title`.
+[DONE]
             - The summary should be `userCreatedArticles.body`.
-            - The id should be `userCreatedArticles.id`.
+[DONE]
             - To prevent user-created articles from being removed by page reload, let's store it in local storage as well.
+[DONE]

         - Delete an existing article post.
 These should be buttons in each article card.

     - Redirect user to home if the user signs out on the create article page.

+- Responsive:

+- Create article and article header is iverlapping on smaller screens.

 - Hamburger menu:
     - Smaller screens should have a hamburger menu with all the nav buttons.

 ## REFACTOR
 - vue 3: